bmfahey/not-so-jumbo/STATUS_REPORT_3.md

 3. Our goals for the next week are to implement the Google graphs API to display our data and send weekly emails that will remind the user to complete the goal.

-#Comments by Ming
-* "Just about everything dealing with Mongo gave us problems.
-We had to rewrite our entire database structure a few times just to be able to store and access anything" => If there is one thing that you learned from this class, MongoDB is not for everything.
-It's good for dumping data but not good if you are working with structured data and if structured data is important for your team (seems like the case).
-* "We also did not have enough time to implement all our goals from the last status report because we are all in comp15 and this last homework is hard." => scope down.